Sixteen years of Collaborative Learning through Active Sense-making in Physics (CLASP) at UC Davis: Introduction

-The paper begins with a discussion of the general structure and pedagogy of the course paying particular attention to how the course is designed to allow peer-peer communication and to keep this communication at the level of making sense of physics and using the ideas, concepts, and models of physics rather than at the level of simple memorization or learning algorithms without understanding.
-We then include enough detail of the actual course to make it clearer what the class really looks like to an instructor or a student.
-Finally, we include a short discussion of some of the things we have discovered or measured in trying to assess the effects of the course.
-In particular we discuss our students' learning of physics, their understanding of physics and science in general, and their abilities in science in general.
+The paper begins with a discussion of the general structure and pedagogy of the course.
+We then include sufficient detail of the actual course to illustrate the class atmosphere as experienced by an instructor or a student.
+Finally, we include a summary of a few ways that we have used to assess the course .
+In particular we discuss our students' learning of physics, their understanding of physics and science in general, and their performance in subsequent courses.
+These measurements lead us to conclude that the CLASP courses are a significant improvement over the series of courses that were replaced.